 Thanksgiving is only a WEEK AWAY.
 Calm down my American friends.
 I'm talking about Canadian Thanksgiving.
 Canadian Thanksgiving differs from American Thanksgiving in that we hold our Thanksgiving in October as a way to celebrate the end of the year's harvest.
 Whereas Americans have theirs in November as a way to celebrate WKRP in Cincinnati throwing live turkeys out of a helicopter.

 You can watch the clip here or buy the full episode (Season 1, episode 7, Turkeys Away) here for $1.99.

 Presently many Canadians are alarmed because most of us didn't realize Thanksgiving was in a week.
 Thanksgiving.
 The sneakiest of all the holidays.
-It is in 9 days exactly (if you have your dinner on the Sunday), so now’s the time to start debating whether to get a fresh turkey or a frozen turkey and if you get a frozen turkey whether to let it defrost in the fridge or in a sink full of cold water.
+Now's the time to start debating whether to get a fresh turkey or a frozen turkey and if you get a frozen turkey whether to let it defrost in the fridge or in a sink full of cold water.
 If you aren't the type to have already pre-ordered your organic turkey, you will ultimately decide to buy whatever turkey is the cheapest and the right size regardless of whether it's frozen or fresh, so don't waste anymore time debating.